sebastianpiresmolin/epoch-drops/README.md

 *If you're not prompted, just right click the Epoch icon in the sytem tray and select Change installation path*
 <img width="448" height="155" alt="image" src="https://github.com/user-attachments/assets/d74b7214-9339-4d6f-ab4a-0d63dcce6c95" />

 **Now you're ready to go!
 Each time you wanna upload, play the game with the exe running.
 Don't worry if you forgot to start the exe when playing.
-The data will be saved an uploaded the next time you run the game with the exe running**
+The data will be saved and uploaded the next time you run the game with the exe running**

 # Epoch Drops